CtrlK

 Suggestions

-Consolidate the synonyms/comments guidance into a single location—either the workflow step or the dedicated section—to eliminate redundancy.
+Consolidate the synonyms/comments guidance into a single location—either the workflow step or the dedicated section—to eliminate redundancy and save tokens.

 Remove the 'Notes' section or merge its points into the relevant workflow steps, as all three notes restate information already covered above.